-SCS Engineers launches a new program enabling waste managers and facilities to pilot test Aerated Static Pile (ASP) composting before making a capital investment.
+SCS Engineers launched a successful new program enabling waste managers and facilities to pilot test Aerated Static Pile (ASP) composting before making a capital investment.
 There is a high interest in organic materials management (e.g., composting, anaerobic digestion), driven by state and local regulations for diversion of organics from disposal facilities and the desire to reduce carbon emissions.

 The organic fraction of any waste stream is successfully compostable, including materials, such as food scraps, yard trimmings, food processing by-products, and biosolids.
 The organic fraction of the municipal waste stream, which includes food scraps, is about 30 percent by weight, so it is possible to divert a significant amount from landfilling.
 SCS helps waste managers evaluate their organic waste streams and whether composting is a viable solution for their circumstances.
 ASP composting is often the preferred method because it is fast, cost-efficient, and controls odors and emissions effectively.